Rachana-Kaparthi/Sound-based-smart-switch/README.md

 ![verilog_simulation](https://github.com/Rachana-Kaparthi/Sound-based-smart-switch/assets/140998470/a2645dd8-4b2f-481c-a36b-082e07c259fe)

 Case 1: Input is 1 for the 1st time i.e. sound is heard for the first time
+Expectation - As soon as sound is heard for the first time, bulb should be turned on.
 ![functional_simulation1](https://github.com/Rachana-Kaparthi/Sound-based-smart-switch/assets/140998470/766f5fe3-3a85-4cd2-a63b-0f6e70cbf28d)
+Observations:
+Initially output value is set to 0, so as long as there is no input output continues to be 0.
+When Input becomes 1, first indicator value changes to 1 indicating the user that processor does not sense the input until the indicator goes low so that user knows when can he give his second clap to turn the bulb off, then bulb value becomes 1 as its previous state is 0.
+Now processor waits for certain amount of time before reading the input again and as soon as the wait is over, indicator goes low indicating the user processor is sensing the sound again.

 Case 2: Input is 0 i.e. sound is elapsed
+Expectation - Bulb should continue to retain its previous stage as long as sound is not heard
 ![functional_simulation2](https://github.com/Rachana-Kaparthi/Sound-based-smart-switch/assets/140998470/68257b44-0a1e-4cfc-88f0-32373d7084c5)
+Observations:
+Previously bulb value is 1 and it continued to stay in its previous state as long as input is zero i.e. sound is not heard.

 Case 3: Input is 1 for the second time i.e. sound is heard for the second time
+Expectation - Since the bulb is on previously, it should be turned off as it hears the sound for the second time.
 ![functional_simulation3](https://github.com/Rachana-Kaparthi/Sound-based-smart-switch/assets/140998470/334d1780-705a-4f3c-bda8-7e9917141773)

 Case 4: Input is 0 i.e. sound is elapsed
+Expectation - Since there is no sound heard, bulb should continue to stay in its previous state until it hears sound again.
 ![functional_simulation4](https://github.com/Rachana-Kaparthi/Sound-based-smart-switch/assets/140998470/87b7dbd2-3f5c-4148-abd9-a6c93aaf3400)